pomerium/pomerium/docs/enterprise/reference/manage.md

 - `time_of_day`
 - `user`

-Some criteria also support a subpath as part of the criterion name:
+Some criteria also support a sub-path as part of the criterion name:

 ```yaml
 - allow: